qorzj/lessweb/README.md

 # lessweb
 >「嘞是web」

 > "Django lets you write web apps in Django.
 Flask lets you write web apps in Flask.
-Py3web lets you write web apps in Python."
+Lessweb lets you write web apps in Python."

 ## Hello World!
 ```python